As a result of its international operations, Swedish Match is exposed to financial risks.

 Swedish Match uses various types of financial instruments to hedge the Group’s financial exposure arising in business operations and as a result of the Group’s financing and asset and debt management activities.
 Currency exchange and derivative instruments are used to reduce Swedish Match’s financial exposure.
-The most frequently used derivative instruments are currency forwards, currency swaps and interest rate swaps.
+The most frequently used derivative instruments are currency forwards, currency swaps and cross currency interest rate swaps.

 Exchange rate fluctuations affect Group earnings and shareholders’ equity in various ways: